iamgerwin/nova-spatie-role-permission/README.md

 ## Installation

+First, ensure you have Laravel Nova installed in your application.
+Nova is a paid product and requires a license.

-You can install the package via composer:
+Then install the package via composer:

 ```bash
 composer require iamgerwin/nova-spatie-role-permission